Why You Need a Building Inspection on Your Property

 On the lower end of the scale, building inspections for a small property might cost you anywhere between $200 to $300.
 For larger properties, the cost can range closer to $800 to $3,000.

-What Happens During An Inspection
+What Happens During An Inspection?

 We then assemble everything back at the office and usually email the report out that same day.
-It could take up to 3-5 days later depending on the size and complexity of the site.
+However, it could take up to 3-5 days later, depending on the size and complexity of the site.
 We can usually do up to a 20,000 – 30,000 thousand sq. ft. office building in one day and get the report out that same day.

 We let you know what we have found.
-We inform you what shape the building is in and how much you should expect to pay over the next five years on the building per industry standards.
+We inform you what shape the building is in and how much you should expect to pay over the next five years for the building per industry standards.

-- What is the expected useful life left in the system per industry standards.
+- What is the expected useful life left in the system per industry standards?

-- What repairs/maintenance are needed now and how much this will cost.
+- What repairs/maintenance are needed now, and how much this will cost?

 - What you should expect to pay over the next five years for each system.

-These three things above are the things we call a RISK Assessment™.
+These three things comprise what we refer to as our RISK Assessment™.
 It gets you the answer to the most important question that is asked regarding Commercial Real Estate – Namely – How Much?
 That is the question we can and do answer.
 We answer it per industry standards and consultation with local contractors.